Jack Trice: Legacy

 In 1973, Jack Trice's legacy was renewed and a promotion began to name Iowa State's new stadium after him.
 In 1974, Iowa State University's student body government voted unanimously to endorse this effort.
 In addition, the Jack Trice Stadium Committee compiled more than 3,000 signatures from supporters.
 However, an Iowa State University ad hoc committee voted to advise then-Iowa State University President W. Robert Parks to name the stadium "Cyclone Stadium."

 In 1984, the stadium was named Cyclone Stadium and the playing field was named "Jack Trice Field."
 The ISU student body government, wanting to do more to honor Trice, raised money to erect a statue of Trice in 1987.
-Due to the persistence of the student body government, students, alumni, faculty and staff, and other supporters (including public figures such as Paul Newman, Hubert Humphrey, and Nikki Giovanni), the football stadium at Iowa State University was finally named Jack Trice Stadium in 1997.
-Jack Trice Stadium is currently the only Division I FBS stadium or arena to be named after an African-American.
+Due to the persistence of the student body government, students, alumni, faculty and staff, and other supporters (including public figures such as Paul Newman, and Nikki Giovanni), the football stadium at Iowa State University was finally named Jack Trice Stadium in 1997.
+Jack Trice Stadium is currently the only Division I FBS stadium or arena to be named after an African American.

+Under head coach Matt Campbell, Iowa State football has made a major effort to honor Trice's legacy throughout the program.
+The team has adopted a striped, pentagonal secondary logo, an homage to the uniform design worn during Trice's era and worn on all uniforms.
+More recently, the Cyclones have added the phrase "I will!", in Trice's handwriting, to the rear bumper of their helmets.